|Waiter, there's a bug on my windshield.|

-Walter, the android who can't create, tries to stop David.
-They have a super powered android on android fight, and the end is left unseen.
-Why?
-So we don't know who won.
+Walter, the good android, naturally tries to stop Bad David.
+They have a super powered android on android fight, and the camera cuts away from the climax.
+Who wins?
+We don't know.

-Daniels, the requisite Alien franchise kick ass female hero, is mostly a blank.
+Daniels, the requisite Alien franchise kick ass female hero, is a blank.
 She doesn't get developed much beyond being competent and wanting to build a log cabin, and that point is only there so she can have the horrific realization as she's put to sleep in her cryotube that it's David standing before her and not Walter (who knew her cabin story).
-But this isn't a surprise.
-You can see this 'twist' coming a mile away, which eliminates any real suspense.

 In fact, the only people the movie really fleshes out are not people.
-The android David is the anti-hero, and Walter is pale, dutiful reflection.
+The android David is the anti-hero, and Walter a pale, do-gooding reflection.

-The ending is extremely bleak, with the doomed crew in cryosleep, heading off to their original destination, only this time as fodder for David's experiments.
+The ending is bleak, with the doomed crew in cryosleep, heading off to their original destination, only this time as fodder for David's experiments.
 'I'm afraid it's medical experiments for the lot of yea.'
 What, are they all Catholic?